NeilJustice/ZenUnitAndMetalMock/README.md

 <h1 align="center">ZenUnit & ZenMock</h1>

-<h4 align="center">ZenUnit is a single-header C++ unit testing framework that features a convenient syntax for writing value-parameterized and type-parameterized unit tests.</h4>
+<h4 align="center">ZenUnit is a single-header C++ unit testing framework with an emphasis on exactness and features a convenient syntax for writing value-parameterized and type-parameterized unit tests.</h4>

 <h4 align="center">ZenMock is a single-header C++ mocking framework powered by ZenUnit that features an intuitive arrange-act-assert syntax for confirming the correctness of calls and return values to and from virtual, non-virtual, static, and free functions.</h4>